 Depending on who you ask, humans and chimps share 96 to 99 percent of genes.
 Yet we look staggeringly different.
 Or do we?
 Since genes alter our traits, we would expect organisms with so much of their genome identical, also look similar, right?

 Well, yes, but no. Let’s initially put aside the fact that we might not be so different from chimps after all.
 We indeed are similar in many ways: our anatomy and physiology are almost identical.
-Social interactions among chimps, their emotions, and even intelligence are quite comparable to ours.
+They even have fingerprints similar to ours.
+Social interactions among chimps, their emotions, and even their intelligence are quite comparable to ours.
 Among other things, chimps, like us, laugh when they are tickled and kiss romantically.
 The thing is, we are not 99% similar.

 How many genes do we share with chimps?